May 9, 2021

 - You configure particular changes in container A.

-- Then you need to copy the same changes to containers B and C. You can try to do that manually (oh no!), export a part of the container with gtmtools.com or use the GTM Copy/Paste extension.
+- Then you need to copy the same changes to containers B and C. You can try to do that manually (big nope), export a part of the container or use the tools like gtmtools.com or GTM Copy/Paste extension.

 - And this will happen every time you implement a change.
 Far from an efficient and agile work process!